mdneuzerling/lambdr/README.md

 docker push {URI}/parity-lambda:latest
 ```

 In either the AWS console or the command line, a Lambda can be created from this image.
+Call the Lambda "parity" to match the function name.
 Tests can be executed within the console.
 Alternatively the Lambda can be invoked from the CLI:

 ```bash
 aws lambda invoke --function-name parity \